JenE87/steady_focus/README.md

 - Bootstrap 5.3 grid structure
 - Cards with consistent height for polished visual rhythm
 - No post images to avoid distraction
-- Lexend font for improved readability (ongoing refinement)
+- Lexend font for improved readability
 - Reduced hover animations on detail pages for neurodivergent comfort
 - Semantic HTML + aria labels where beneficial